smourier/VCamSample/README.md

 # WinCamHTTP
 This solution contains a basic Media Foundation Virtual Camera application that streams from an MJPEG HTTP source.
 It works only on Windows 11 thanks to the [MFCreateVirtualCamera](https://learn.microsoft.com/en-us/windows/win32/api/mfvirtualcamera/nf-mfvirtualcamera-mfcreatevirtualcamera) API.

-There are two projects in the solution:
+There are three projects in the solution:

-* **WinCamHTTPSource**: the Media Source that reads from an MPJEG stream.
+* **WinCamHTTPSource**: the Media Source DLL that reads from an MJPEG stream.
+* **WinCamHTTPSetup**: the setup application that configures the virtual camera settings (requires Administrator privileges).
-* **WinCamHTTPSetup**: the main application that creates and manages the virtual camera.
+* **WinCamHTTP**: the user application that starts and stops the virtual camera.

 ## Build and Run

 To use the virtual camera:

-* Build in debug or release.
+* Build in debug or release - this creates three outputs:
-* **WinCamHTTPSource**: the Media Source that reads from an MJPEG stream.
+  - **WinCamHTTPSource.dll**: the Media Source DLL that reads from an MJPEG stream
+  - **WinCamHTTPSetup.exe**: the setup application for configuring camera settings (requires Administrator privileges)
-* **WinCamHTTPSetup**: the main application that creates and manages the virtual camera.
+  - **WinCamHTTP.exe**: the user application for starting/stopping the virtual camera
+* Go to the build output and register the media source (a COM object) with: `regsvr32 WinCamHTTPSource.dll` (you must run this as Administrator.
+Registration happens under `HKLM` so the system Frame Server can load it).
+* Run `WinCamHTTPSetup.exe` as Administrator to configure the camera settings:
-  - Enter an `MJPEG URL`.
+  - Enter an `MJPEG URL`
-  - Pick a `Resolution` (default `1920x1080`).
+  - Pick a `Resolution` (default `1920x1080`)
-  - Optionally adjust the `Camera Name`.
+  - Optionally adjust the `Camera Name`
-  - Click `Start` to create and start the virtual camera for the current session.
+  - Click `Save` to write configuration to the registry
-  - Click `Stop` to remove it.
+* Run `WinCamHTTP.exe` as a regular user to control the virtual camera:
+  - The camera starts at launch.
+  - Right-click the tray icon and choose "Exit" to stop the camera.
 * Open the Windows Camera app, a web browser using the ImageCapture API, or any application that supports virtual cameras.

 You should now see the virtual camera output in supported applications.
-* Go to the build output and register the media source (a COM object) with a command similar to this: `regsvr32 WinCamHTTPSource.dll` (you must run this as Administrator.
-Registration happens under `HKLM` so the system Frame Server can load it).
-* Run the `WinCamHTTPSetup` app (it requires Administrator rights to write configuration under `HKLM`).

 ## Configuration (HKLM)